 Diocesan Youth Conference

 DYC is an annual gathering for youth from the Diocese of Nova Scotia and Prince Edward Island who are in grade 7 through 12.
 It happens on the last weekend in October somewhere in NS or PEI, and is a conference spent in worship, learning about what it means to live as a Christian, hanging out with friends, and having a really great time.
-This year, the weekend is October 25 to 27 at Malagash Bible Camp.
+We are so excited to still be able to gather this year, packing all of the fun of DYC into one day!

 For youth in grades 7 to 12